Rhotanini: Description and biology

 The tribe Rhotanini was proposed by Frederick Muir, a British entomologist, in 1918.
-The tribe is based on the venation of the forewings where the base of the cubitus and the first branch of the media are connected forming an angular cell.
+The tribe is based on the venation of the forewings where the base of the cubitus anterior and the branch of the media posterior closest to its base are connected forming an angular cell.
 This vein pattern is illustrated on the left for Rhotana maculata, a species very similar to the type species R. latipennis.
-Here the angular cell described by Muir is called "basal median cell" and is formed by a cross vein between the branch of the cubitus and the base of the first branch of the media.
+Here the angular cell described by Muir is called "basal median cell" and is formed by a cross vein between the cubitus anterior and the base of the media posterior branch.
 The basal median cell is always confined to the basal third of the forewing.

 Compared to other Derbidae, the forewings of Rhotanini are broad, the media always has 4 branches, there are 5 or 4 costal cells, and 6 or 7 veins of the cubitus-media complex reach the margin at the end of the wing.
-The radius and the cubitus have 1 branch each, and the first branch of the media branches again in all genera except in the genus Sumangala.
+The radius has 1 branch, and the branch of the media closest to its base branches again in all genera except in the genus Sumangala.
 The shape of the forewings can vary from almost oval in the genera Rhotanella and Alara to a shape where the wings widen distinctly towards the tip like in the genera Rhotana and Saccharodite.
 The forewings are often glassy, but may be covered with powder like in the genus Dichotropis.
 In some species, especially in the genus Rhotana the forewings might have elaborate colour patterns.
 When the insect are at rest, the wings are either carried in a roof-like (tectiform) position, or the surfaces of both forewings form a common plane, like in house flies.